 It is important for schools to have processes in place for students to be able to speak up when authority is involved.

 Anti-bigotry work isn’t easy, and the power involved in some relationships makes it tough to find an effective avenue for change.

 4. Speaking to a Family Member or Visitor

-When the person making a biased remark is a student's family member or a visitor to your school, ask yourself some questions.
+When the person making a bigoted or derogatory remark is a parent or a visitor to your school, ask yourself some questions.
 Do you have an ongoing relationship or is this person a one-time visitor?
 What kind of relationship does this person have with the school?
 (Someone with a history of antagonistic interactions with the school may require a different response than someone with positive or neutral relations, for example.)

 The basic advice for speaking up to visitors is to be quick, calm, firm and straightforward.
-Whenever possible, tie the moment to classroom rules, school policy or some other principle.
+Whenever possible, tie the moment to classroom agreements, school policy or some other principle.

-If a father visiting on family night casually makes a biased remark, a possible reply would be, “Oh, we don’t use that word in our classroom.
-Our classroom rules prohibit the use of hurtful words.”
-Don’t engage in a debate over whatever term was used, just refer again to the rules, if needed, and move on.
+If a father visiting on parents’ night casually makes a bigoted remark, a possible reply would be, “Oh, we don’t use that word in our classroom.
+Our classroom agreements prohibit the use of hurtful words.”
+Don’t engage in a debate over whatever term was used, just refer again to the agreements, if needed, and move on.